red ant rolls stone uphill

 Do Ants Have Muscles?

-Just like humans, muscles are important to the survival of the ant.
+Answer at a Glance: Just like humans, muscles are essential to the survival of the ant.
 Ants need muscles for movement as well as to assist in the body’s functions.
 Take a look at the different functions of the ant’s muscles.

 What Is a Muscle?

 By definition, a muscle is an organ by which contraction produces movement.
-The muscles of an ant can be divided into two categories: skeletal and visceral muscles.
-Visceral muscles are those that are associated with internal organs of the body, such as the heart, gut, and reproductive tract. ((Gillot, Cedric.
-Entomology.
-Springer, 2005.))
+The muscles of an ant can be divided into two categories: skeletal and visceral.
+Visceral muscles are associated with the body’s internal organs, such as the heart, gut, and reproductive tract.
+[2]

 The Mandible Muscles

 Food that enters the mouth is sucked into the pharynx by cibarial muscles.
-Food then passes into the esophagus by rhythmic muscular contractions of the gut wall called peristalsis.
-Several sphincter muscles help to push food through the digestive tract and eliminate waste. ((North Carolina State – Agriculture and Life Sciences – “Digestive and Excretory Systems.”))
+Food then passes into the esophagus through rhythmic muscular contractions of the gut wall called peristalsis.
+Several sphincter muscles help to push food through the digestive tract and eliminate waste.
+[5]

 One such ant species really knows how to take advantage of these muscles!
-The Silver Ant, which can be found in the Sahara desert, travels 108 times its body length in one second, equivalent to 360mph! ((Fox News – “World’s Fastest Ant Runs Equivalent of 360 MPH.”))
+The Silver Ant, found in the Sahara desert, travels 108 times its body length in one second, equivalent to 360mph!
+[8]

 Fun Fact